AI Development Trends in the Next 5 Years

 These providers are partnering with chipmakers, data platforms, and software firms to offer integrated AI solutions that meet enterprises' needs for performance, profitability, and security.
 Notably, over 60% of software-as-a-service products now have AI features built in, and companies are rolling out AI "copilots" for functions ranging from marketing to HR.

+The mandate for executives is clear: treat AI as a core part of business, not a tech experiment.
 In practice, this means systematically infusing AI into workflows, upskilling employees to work alongside AI, and reengineering processes to fully leverage intelligent automation.
 Organizations that take these steps are expected to see outsized benefits in the coming years.

 Advances in AI Models and Generative AI